The Mom’s Guide of Supply Chain Management for Ecommerce Success

 In a nutshell, supply chain management deals directly with the flow of goods that are either sold directly as part of a business or are used in the process of creating and selling goods and services.

-Everything from office supplies to end-product materials can be considered under the umbrella of supply chain management, and while supply chain management may seem daunting, there are some tips to make the process easier for busy moms, including:
+Everything from office supplies to end-product materials can be considered under the umbrella of supply chain management.
+While supply chain management may seem daunting, there are some tips to make the process easier for busy moms:

 1. Keep Detailed Records